awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-deleting-snapshots.md

 **Delete an individual snapshot**

-1. Sign in to the [Lightsail console](https://lightsail.aws.amazon.com/)\.
+1. On the [Lightsail console](https://lightsail.aws.amazon.com/), choose **Snapshots** tab\.

-1. Choose **Snapshots**\.

-1. Find the Lightsail resource whose snapshot you want to delete, and choose the right\-arrow to expand the list of snapshots\.
+1. Find the Lightsail resource whose snapshot you want to delete, and choose the right\-arrow to expand the list of of available snapshots for that resource\.

-1. Choose the ellipsis icon next to the snapshot you want to delete, and choose **Delete snapshot**\.
+1. Choose the actions menu icon \(⋮\) next to the snapshot you want to delete, and choose **Delete snapshot**\.
-![\[Delete a snapshot in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cfefe1b500656f5beb2491eaf820d8f4/images/amazon-lightsail-delete-snapshot-menu-option.png)
+![\[Delete a snapshot in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/aa4810f664dabff907209ee92babaa14/images/amazon-lightsail-delete-snapshot-menu-option.png)

 1. Choose **Yes** to confirm that you want to delete the snapshot\.
 **Important**